KyleJamesKilty/QuordleSolver/README.md

 4.Open the file or paste it into Spyder.
 Make sure it is saved with the .py extension.
 5.Change PATH variable in the Main.py near top of file.
 Set it to the file path of your ChromeWebDriver.
 5.Press Run.

+The guess json that has been included in the folder under the file name "weighted-guess.json" includes every 5 letter word in the English Dictionary.
+The guesses are sorted in order of frequency use across all Wikipedia articles.
+For example "where" and "apple" come fairly early in the list where an uncommon word like "soare" (meaning a young hawk) are low on the list.
+This was done because really really uncommon words are never usually used for the answers of Quordle.
+We don't want to waste a guess on something like that.

+Secondly, the list also keeps track of the highest duplicate letter count for each word.
+This is done so the program can prefer guesses of words that don't use duplicate letters until it is forced to from lack of options.
+Guessing words with multiple of one letter is usually not a good strategy for narrowing down words that can't be used.